Beginner’s Guide to Playing the Native American Style Flute & More Advanced Techniques

 - Practice little and often — even 5–10 minutes a day builds confidence and builds motor skills.

-- Let it be intuitive — the pentatonic scale means most combinations sound beautiful.
+- Let it be intuitive — the minor pentatonic scale means most combinations sound beautiful.
+Allow the spirit of your flute and your intuition guide you.

-- After each play slide the flute block upwards and remove moisture – do this with a cloth or tissue, you can also turn the flute over and blow hard to release moisture.
-Higher and softer wood flutes will water out more quickly than the lower flutes and may require this moisture to be removed to continue playing.
-Most Red Kite Flutes will play for long durations due to their enhanced design.
+- After each play we recommend you slide the flute block upwards and remove moisture – do this with a cloth or tissue, you can also turn the flute over and blow hard to release moisture to continue playing.
+Higher and softer wood flutes will water out more quickly than the lower flutes and may require this moisture to be removed more often.
+Most Red Kite Flutes will play for long durations due to their enhanced design without the need for clearing moisture.

 New to Red Kite Flutes?
 Here’s Why They’re Loved by Beginners and Experienced Players Alike